 The candidates' work will be returned to the centre after the examination.
-The centre will receive a report giving feedback on the accuracy of the assessments made, and the reasons for any adjustments to the marks.
+The centre will receive a report, at the time results are issued, giving feedback on the accuracy of the assessments made, and the reasons for any adjustments to the marks.

-We may retain some candidates' work for archive or standardising purposes
+We may retain some candidates' work for awarding, archive or standardising purposes